endlessm/eos-knowledge-lib/docs/framework/concepts/presets.md

 ![The Library List preset](images/presets/library-list.svg)

-Library-List is a variation of the Library (A) preset that offers a similarly focused experience, guiding the user directly to the content through categories, with the addition of sub-categories.
+Library-List is a variation of the Library preset that offers a similarly focused experience, guiding the user directly to the content through categories, with the addition of sub-categories.
 Recommended for long-form educational content.

 * **Requires** two levels of categories.
 * Supports HTML, PDF, video and audio articles.